CompuTec/computec-docs/processforce_versioned_docs/version-2.0/releases/download.md

     Read more about the system requirements, first installation, and the upgrade of CompuTec ProcessForce extension.
 :::

-:::note ProcessForce and SAP Business One compatibility
+:::note CompuTec ProcessForce and SAP Business One compatibility
-    It is possible to use any SAP Business One 10.0 version with any ProcessForce 10.0 version.
+    It is possible to use any SAP Business One 10.0 version with any CompuTec ProcessForce 10.0 version.

     We always recommend using the latest available version.

-    If you decide to use any previous versions of SAP Business One, please avoid FP2105 HF1 and FP2108, as there is a DI API bug that does not allow synchronization of ProcessForce Manufacturing Orders to SAP Business One Production Orders: [3098465 - Error While Updating Production Orders Using the Data Interface (DI API)](https://launchpad.support.sap.com/#/notes/3098465)
+    If you decide to use any previous versions of SAP Business One, please avoid FP2105 HF1 and FP2108, as there is a DI API bug that does not allow synchronization of CompuTec ProcessForce Manufacturing Orders to SAP Business One Production Orders: [3098465 - Error While Updating Production Orders Using the Data Interface (DI API)](https://launchpad.support.sap.com/#/notes/3098465)

     It was fixed by SAP in FP2108 HF1.
 :::